 It seems odd to talk about a liquid in terms of whether it is hard or soft.
 The reasoning behind the nomenclature of these terms is not readily apparent from the outside, which has led to a great deal of confusion over the years.

 Now that we know water hardness is determined by the mineral content, let’s take a look at the thresholds between hard water vs soft water.
-There are actually four ranges of hardness in water; soft, moderately hard, hard, and very hard.
+There are actually four ranges of hardness in water; soft, moderately hard, hard, and very hard which can be measured on the water hardness scale.

 Here are the thresholds for the hardness of water, broken down by the number of Grains Per Gallon found in the water: